Perth Wildcats: Summary

 After three years of finals action that included a losing grand final series in 1987, the team won back-to-back titles in 1990 and 1991 behind the likes of Ricky Grace, James Crawford and Mike Ellis, and coaches Cal Bruton and Murray Arnold.
 It took four more years for the team's third NBL title in 1995, with coach Adrian Hurley and captain Andrew Vlahov leading the way.
 Five more years elapsed before the next championship came in the 1999/2000 season.
 Behind coach Alan Black and centre Paul Rogers, and veterans Vlahov, Grace and Scott Fisher still around, the Wildcats won their fourth title.

 A large championship drought occurred between 2000/01 and 2008/09, but the Wildcats still made the finals each season.
-Then in 2009/10, the Wildcats became the undisputed greatest NBL franchise with a fifth championship.
-Coach Rob Beveridge and import Kevin Lisch were instrumental to the team's success that season, as was Shawn Redhage and Damian Martin.

-Their sixth championship came in 2013/14 thanks to coach Trevor Gleeson and imports Jermaine Beal and James Ennis.
-Their seventh championship came the next season in 2015/16, as coach Gleeson became the first Wildcats coach to win multiple championships.
-With their eighth title coming in 2016/17, the Wildcats won back-to-back championships for the first time since 1990/1991, while Gleeson became the first coach to guide the Wildcats to consecutive championships.
-In 2017, four-time championship-winning trio Damian Martin, Shawn Redhage and Jesse Wagstaff equaled Ricky Grace's franchise record of winning four championships.
-In 2019, Martin and Wagstaff became the only players in NBL history to win five championships at the one club.
-Martin and Wagstaff picked up their sixth championship rings in 2020, joining C. J. Bruton and David Stiff as the NBL's only six-time champions and the only players to be able to do that at one club.
+In 2009/10, the Wildcats won their league-best fifth championship behind coach Rob Beveridge and players Kevin Lisch, Shawn Redhage and Damian Martin.
+Their sixth championship came in 2013/14 behind coach Trevor Gleeson and imports Jermaine Beal and James Ennis.
+Their seventh championship came in 2015/16, as Gleeson became the first Wildcats coach to win multiple championships.
+With their eighth title coming in 2016/17, the Wildcats won back-to-back championships for the first time since 1990/1991.
+Gleeson became the first coach to guide the Wildcats to consecutive championships while trio Damian Martin, Shawn Redhage and Jesse Wagstaff equaled Ricky Grace's franchise record of winning four championships.
+In 2018/19, Martin and Wagstaff became the only players in NBL history to win five championships at the one club.
+In 2019/20, Martin and Wagstaff joined C. J. Bruton and David Stiff as the NBL's only six-time champions and the only players to be able to do that at one club.
 Additionally, Gleeson attained his fifth NBL championship, making him the second-most successful coach in league history behind six-time winner Brian Goorjian.